MarcelFerrari/Pyroclast/README.md

 Assuming you're coming from `pip` / `venv`, and you are used to your virtual environments being stored inside your project directory, we suggest changing the poetry config.

-This command will set the install directory of the venv inside the project.
+This command will set the installation directory of the venv inside the project.
 Poetry will create a `.venv` folder in the project root dir for you.
 ```bash
 poetry config virtualenvs.in-project true